The Orange Flower is back with double energy and even stronger voices! Join us in celebrating women’s voices. Register Now

 The symptoms of clinical depression, according to Dr. Mitra, may also be associated with anxiety.
 Signs of this are a sense of fear, tremors, palpitations, increased sweating and also a feeling of something stuck in the throat.
 He is quick to caution that severe depression can also sometimes take on more physical symptoms.
 Headaches, irritable bowel syndrome, multiple aches and pains may at times be indicative of something more serious.

-Dr. Mitra feels that some factors aggravate the risk of clinical depression especially among Indian women.
+Dr. Mitra feels that some factors aggravate the risk of clinical depression especially among women in India.
 These are:

 – (In the case of mothers), the social stigma associated with having a girl child which creates a lack of self esteem and self worth

 – Increased chances of childhood sexual abuse

 Indian women, when they get married, are uprooted from a comfortable environment and have to cope with this transition, in most cases, with a man they hardly know.
 The next event in their lives is pregnancy and then the bringing up of a child which has its own challenges.
 Occasionally, there is an extra marital affair (either by the wife or the husband) which presents more stress.
 These life events coupled with hormonal changes, genetics, stress at work and family responsibilities can all result in depression.

 Dr. Sonal.S.Raja, Clinical Psychologist, Apollo Hospital, Bangalore feels that women in India now lack the family support they had earlier, as they live in smaller, nuclear families.
 Many Indian women, she feels, have no one to turn to and do not want to seek outside help for fear of the stigma associated with mental health issues.